osbornm/osbornm.github.io/_posts/2009-04-09-lightweight-test-automation-framework-april-release.md

 comments: true
 categories: []
 ---
-<p>The April release of the Lightweight Test Automation Framework for ASP.NET has just been posted and you can download it <a title="April Update" href="http://aspnet.codeplex.com/Release/ProjectReleases.aspx?ReleaseId=25887">here</a>.
+The April release of the Lightweight Test Automation Framework for ASP.NET has just been posted and you can download it <a title="April Update" href="http://aspnet.codeplex.com/Release/ProjectReleases.aspx?ReleaseId=25887">here</a>.
 For this release, the team has worked hard to include the following bug fixes and new features.
-Please continue to give us your feedback as many of the fixes and features are based what we have heard from the community.</p>
+Please continue to give us your feedback as many of the fixes and features are based what we have heard from the community.

-<h3>Improvements to the user interface</h3>
+###Improvements to the user interface

 <ul>
     <li>
     <div align="left">A new look has been given to the test name when it passes or fails.
 There is both color and visual queues that indicate weather a test has passed or failed.
 Failed test names also appear slightly larger to help them stand out. </div>